lakinmohapatra/lakin/README.md

     20 .
 Integrated product development support.
 Will have licensing features .

-Eventually will develop one compiler which can compile java , c, c++ from php itself along with php 7 JIT Will develop own compiler which will convert tokens to assembly directly which will be faster than byte code leading to compete java benchrk
+  Eventually will develop one compiler which can compile java , c, c++ from php itself along with php 7 JIT.
+  Will develop own compiler which will convert tokens to assembly directly which will be faster than byte code leading to       compete java benchmark.

   One framework - isolated components  - Devs will not be forced to use all features .
 They can use or may not .

   No forced restriction on code development  apart from code quality .

   This is what i thought of as per now.